techdivision/flexcolumnlayouts/README.md

 ## Get started
 1. Install the package via packagist: Add `"techdivision/flexcolumnlayouts" : "~1.0"` to the require section of the composer.json or run `composer require techdivision/flexcolumnlayouts`.
 2. If needed (i.e. nothing follow the instructions under "TailwindCSS" or "Bootstrap4"
+3. Apply a node migration, if you want to use this feature on existing nodes.

 ## How does it work?
 You find a whole lot of settings now in your multi column nodes.